w3c/wai-perspective-videos/_perspective-videos/compilation.md

     <tr>
       <td>It's the same on the Web.<br />
         Without clear notifications and feedback, people are quickly disorientated and confused.<br /></td>
-      <td>A man completes and submits a form on a website to get a rather blank screen with no confirmation of his submission.
+      <td>A man completes and submits a form on a website to get a rather blank screen with no confirmation for his submission.
 He looks confused.</td>
     </tr>
     <tr>
       <td>Especially error messages which are often complex and confusing.<br /></td>